attrace/homepage/guides/referral-farming/buy-to-farm.md

 ---
-title: Buy to Farm
+title: Buy to Earn
-sidebar_label: Buy to Farm
+sidebar_label: Buy to Earn
 ---

 Follow the link shared with you and buy a recommended token to join a referral farm and start earning the farming rewards.
 You earn rewards based on your value purchased via the referral link.